wangjie0326/wangjie0326.github.io/_pages/about.md

 My broader research interests include **reinforcement learning**, **multimodal perception**, and **artificial intelligence for intelligent systems**.

-For future, I will stay in Washington D.C. in Jan-Feb 2026 and Canada(probly Mitacs) in July-Sep 2026, then can start my keystone(probly following future Ph.D professor) during my final year.
-People would describe me calm, easy-going and vigorous, always work work work...
+For future, I will stay in Washington D.C. in Jan-Feb 2026 and Canada(prolly Mitacs) in July-Sep 2026, then can start my keystone(prolly following future Ph.D professor) during my final year.
+People would describe me calm, easy-going, vigorous,and always work work work...

 ---